-- ➤ U.S. Treasury Bills - ➤ Short-term obligations of the U.S. Government and Federal agencies - ➤ Deposits in savings accounts or time deposits or share accounts of institutions insured by the Federal Deposit Insurance Corporation or the Federal Savings and Loan Insurance Corporation of the National Credit Union Share Insurance Fund to the extent that such accounts are so insured, and, for any amounts above the insured maximum, provided that approved collateral as provided by law therefore shall be pledged by the depository - ➤ Obligations of the United States of America or any of its agencies or instrumentalities backed by the full faith and credit of the respective governmental entity - > Shares of an investment company restricted under the Investment Company Act of 1940 - Obligations, participations or other instruments of any federal agency, instrumentality or United States government-sponsored enterprise if the debt obligations are rated at least "A" or its equivalent
+- ➤ U.S. Treasury Bills - ➤ Short-term obligations of the U.S. Government and Federal agencies - ➤ Deposits in savings accounts or time deposits or share accounts of institutions insured by the Federal Deposit Insurance Corporation or the National Credit Union Share Insurance Fund to the extent that such accounts are so insured, and, for any amounts above the insured maximum, provided that approved collateral as provided by law therefore shall be pledged by the depository - Obligations of the United States of America or any of its agencies or instrumentalities backed by the full faith and credit of the respective governmental entity - > Shares of an investment company restricted under the Investment Company Act of 1940 - Obligations, participations or other instruments of any federal agency, instrumentality or United States government-sponsored enterprise if the debt obligations are rated at least "A" or its equivalent